 • Vigorous breathing techniques (breath of fire, holding after inhalation)

 • Active sequences (sun salutations A, B, or C)

 Additionally, simple lifestyle changes such as creating an evening routine, and going to bed and waking at the same time every day can regulate the natural rhythms of the body.

-Stasia Holmes is a yoga instructor and wellness advocate based in Chicago.
-She received her 200-hour certification through Moksha Yoga and is currently completing advanced certification through Yoga to Transform Trauma.
-Register for her in-depth workshop on The Yoga of Sleep and Dreams taking place September 30, 2016.
-Connect with Stasia on her website for public classes, private sessions and special events.
+Stasia Holmes teaches classical yoga and meditation in Chicago, with a focus in trauma-sensitive and restorative applications.
+She received her 200-hour certification through Moksha Yoga and completed advanced training through Yoga to Transform Trauma.
+Connect with Stasia on her website for private sessions and special events..